 Cost of living in the Student Residence Hall is $500 per student, per month for MCCN students.
 Rent for students requeseting a single room is $700 per month depending on availability.

 Required Residence Living

-First year (Fall Semester) undergraduate Bachelor of Science in Nursing pre-licensure program full-time and part-time students who live outside a 35-mile radius and full-time and part-time sohomores living in residence as of April 30 of the previous academic year are required to live on campus.
+First year (Fall Semester) undergraduate Bachelor of Science in Nursing pre-licensure program full-time and part-time students who live outside a 35-mile radius, and full-time and part-time sophomores living in residence as of April 30 of the previous academic year, are required to live on campus.

-A deposit of $200 is required and will be refunded once resident has completely moved out of the apartments and a housing walk through and condition report has been completed.
+A deposit of $200 per resident is required and will be refunded once resident has completely moved out of the apartments, returned their keys and a housing walk-through and condition report has been completed.

 Heat, water and electric utilities are included in the rent.

 Cable and internet is included.
 Internet ready.
 A phone jack is in each apartment.